viet34tqc/notebook/webpack.md

 ```
 From v4.0, hot module replacement is enable by default.

+- `@babel/core`: convert modern JS to older version
+- `babel-loader`: a loader of webpack, make webpack work with babel
-- `@babel/preset-env`: In Babel, a preset is a set of plugins used to support particular language features. @babel/preset-env takes any target environments you've specified and transpile the code to that target.
+- `@babel/preset-env`: In Babel, a preset is a set of plugins used to support particular language features. @babel/preset-env takes any target JS versions you've specified and transpile the code to that target.

 ```json
 {